poddmo/ufw-blocklist/README.md

-# ufw-ipsum
+# ufw-blocklist
 Add an IP blocklist to ufw, the Ubuntu firewall
 * integrates into ufw for pure Ubuntu
 * uses linux ipsets for performance
 * the IP blocklist is refreshed daily
-* blocks inbound and forwarding packets
+* blocks inbound, outbound and forwarding packets
 * tested on:
   * Armbian 22.05.3 Focal (based on Ubuntu 20.04.4 LTS (Focal Fossa))
   * Ubuntu 22.04 LTS